jvhs0706/GPM/README.md

-# GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy
+# [ACM SIGMOD 2026] GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy

 Welcome to the official implementation of [GPM](https://arxiv.org/abs/2509.23834).